circleci/circleci-docs/jekyll/_cci2/local-jobs.md

 Imagine you’re a new developer on a team.
 It could take some time to figure out how to build and test an application.

-If the project has been configured to run on CircleCI, you can clone the repo, install the CircleCI CLI and run `circleci-cli build`.
+If the project has been configured to run on CircleCI, you can clone the repo, install the CircleCI CLI and run `circleci build`.
 This is a great way to get set up quickly with the same environment as your team.

 ## Requirements